 Although it seems uncomfortable, both of the rooms had fireplaces giving off heat so it was probably a pretty pleasant place to sleep.

-Remember the wooden door lock in the master chamber?
+Remember the wooden door lock in the primary chamber?
 Here you’ll find ropes and wooden latches instead.

 A sugar box would hold big loaves of sugar.
 It was an expensive commodity bought in big loaves and kept under lock and key.
 They’d chip off what they needed and lock it back up.